 How Long Does It Take to Retrain as an Electrician?

-- Logic4training’s New Entrant Domestic Electrical Installer Course is 27 days and can be completed full-time or on weekends.
-Following this initial training, you will need to gain industry experience and build a portfolio of work before coming back in-centre to complete your final assessments.
-From here, you can sign up to a Competent Person Scheme.
-This process takes roughly 2 years.
+- Logic4training’s New Entrant Electrical Route can be completed full-time or on weekends.
+Following this initial training, you will need to gain industry experience and build a portfolio of work before completing your final assessments (AM2).
+From here, you can apply for your ECS Gold Card and sign up to a Competent Person Scheme.
+This process takes roughly 1-3 years.

 - Apprenticeships take longer, but it depends on the level of NVQ you are aiming to achieve.